Facts and figures

 This is Australia’s gateway terminal, handling 16.7 million passengers a year.

 This terminal is used by domestic and regional airlines including Jetstar, Virgin Australia, Regional Express and Tigerair.

-This terminal is operated by Qantas and used for Qantas domestic and Qantaslink regional flights.
+This terminal is used by Qantas for domestic and Qantaslink regional flights.